jrpacha/1.2-Triangle-Shape-Functions/README.md

 https://numfactory.upc.edu/blog/2018/09/03/finite-element-introduction-course/

 #### Credits
-prof. Rafael Ramírez found out a way for tracking the mouse.
+Prof. Rafael Ramírez found out a way for tracking the mouse.
 These methods are used here in function **tR2tK** (in <tt>tR2tK.m</tt>), so he deserves the merit.

 #### Disclaimer